 My story: Born in Honolulu, a *hapa* child of an interracial marriage (Chinese American+Anglo American), I grew up as a TCK (third culture kid) in 5 countries on 3 continents due to my parents’ work as medical missionaries.

-Currently, I’m a campus minister with InterVarsity Graduate & Faculty Ministries (GFM) at the University of Hawai’i.
-Prior to that, I served in pastoral ministry for 4 years and practiced social work for 8 years addressing poverty and homelessness.
+Ordained to Word and Sacrament in the Evangelical Covenant Church, my passion is navigating the convergence of faith, culture, and the common good.
+Prior to joining InterVarsity in 2016, I served in pastoral ministry for 4 years and practiced social work for 8 years addressing poverty and homelessness.
+Support my work here.